-The primary goal of this Plan is to ensure the safety of the customers and communities LADWP serves within the City of Los Angeles and Owens Valley by minimizing the probability that LADWP's transmission and distribution system might become the original or contributing source of ignition for wildfires.
-Over the years, LADWP has evaluated the prudent and cost-effective improvements to its physical assets, operations, and training that can help to meet this objective, and since 2008, LADWP has implemented those changes consistent with this evaluation.
-LADWP will continuously evaluate any current and future prudent and cost-effective improvements to ensure that they have been and will be implemented.
+The primary goal of this Plan is to ensure the safety of the customers and communities LADWP serves within the City and Owens Valley by minimizing the probability that LADWP's transmission and distribution system might become the original or contributing source of ignition for wildfires.
+Over the years, LADWP has evaluated the prudent and costeffective improvements to its physical assets, operations, and training that can help to meet this objective, and since 2008, LADWP has implemented those changes consistent with this evaluation.
+LADWP will continuously evaluate any current and future prudent and costeffective improvements to ensure that they have been and will be implemented.